Welcome to the University of Minnesota!

 - Workshops and events: The Graduate School helps connect your students with programs, resources, and events to help them identify potential career paths both inside and outside of academia, compete for in-demand positions, and manage their career.

-- Diversity of Views and Experience (DOVE) Fellowship, which seeks to assist graduate programs to promote a diversity of views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence by recruiting and supporting academically excellent students with diverse ethnic, racial, economic, and educational backgrounds and experiences.
+- Diversity of Views and Experience (DOVE) Fellowship seeks to assist graduate research programs to promote a diversity of views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence through the recruitment and support of academically excellent students with diverse backgrounds and experiences.

 Resources for Graduate Faculty and Advisors